alex-lechner/Traffic-Light-Classification/README.md

     python export_inference_graph.py --input_type image_tensor --pipeline_config_path ./config/your_tensorflow_model.config --trained_checkpoint_prefix ./models/train/model.ckpt-10000 --output_directory models
     ```

     This will freeze and output the graph as ``frozen_inference_graph.pb``.

 ## Recommendation: Use SSD Inception V2
 At first, our team was using Faster RCNN Inception V2 model.
-This model takes about 2.9 seconds to classify images which - besides the name of the model - not that fast.
-The advantage about training the Faster RCNN Inception V2 is the generalization of the model to new, unseen images which means the model was only trained on the image data of Udacity's parking lot and was able to classify the light state of the traffic lights in the simulator.
-So why did we change the model to SSD Inception?
+This model takes about 2.9 seconds to classify images which is - besides the name of the model - not that fast.
+The advantage about training the Faster RCNN Inception V2 is the generalization of the model to new, different & unseen images which means the model was only trained on the image data of Udacity's parking lot and was able to classify the light state of the traffic lights in the simulator too.
+So why did we change the model to SSD Inception V2?

 Our code was successfully tested on Carla but it failed in the simulator.
-This might sound funny - and it actually is - but the reason why it failed is because the reviewers from Udacity set the light changing frequency of the simulator ridiculously high so the light was changing every 2 - 3 seconds.
-The configuration of our traffic light detector node in our project is set to 3 consecutive images of traffic lights until the final state (Red, Green, Yellow or Unknown) and the according action is received from the agent/car.
+This might sound funny - and it actually is - but the reason why it failed is that the frequency of changing lights in the simulator is set ridiculously high so the light was changing every 2 - 3 seconds.
+The configuration of our traffic light detector node in our project is set to 3 consecutive images of traffic lights until the final state (Red, Green, Yellow or Unknown) and action is passed to the agent/car.
 That's the reason why we changed the model from Faster RCNN Inception V2 to SSD Inception V2.

-The good thing about SSD Inception V2 is it's speed and performance.
-Sometimes the SSD model misses and image but in general it is doing a good job forit's performance.
-However, unlike the Faster RCNN Inception V2 the model does not a good job on classifying new, different images.
-For example, I've trained the SSD model first on Udacity's parking lot data with 10.000 steps and it did a good job on classifying the parking lot traffic lights but did not classify a single image from the simulator data.
-After the training, I did transfer learning on the simulator data with 10.000 steps.
-After the training something interesting happend: The model was able to classify the simulator data BUT the model "forgot" about its training on the Udacity parking lot data and therefore only classified 2 out of 10 images from the Udacity parking lot dataset.
+The good thing about SSD Inception V2 is its speed and performance.
+Sometimes the SSD model misses to classify an image with over 50% certainty but in general, it is doing a good job for its performance.
+However, unlike the Faster RCNN Inception V2 the model does not a good job of classifying new, different images.
+For example, I've trained the SSD model first on Udacity's parking lot data with 10.000 steps and it did a good job on classifying the parking lot traffic lights but the model did not classify a single image from the simulator data.
+After the training, I did transfer learning on the simulator data with 10.000 steps as well.
+After the training something interesting happened: The model was able to classify the simulator data BUT the model "forgot" about its previous training on the Udacity parking lot data and therefore only classified 2 out of 10 images from the Udacity parking lot dataset.

 ### Conclusion
 Our team is using now 2 trained SSD Inception V2 models for [our Capstone project][capstone project]: